Whitehouse declares Super Bowl Sunday to be ‘Patrick Mahomes Day’

 WHITEHOUSE, Texas (KETK) – Whitehouse Mayor Charles Parker wants everyone to know that the entire town will be behind the former Wildcat Patrick Mahomes as he takes on the 49ers in Super Bowl LIV.

-Parker announced on Friday that he will be declaring February 2, Super Bowl Sunday, to be “Patrick Mahomes Day” in Whitehouse.
+Parker announced that he will be declaring February 2, Super Bowl Sunday, to be “Patrick Mahomes Day” in Whitehouse.

+The official declaration will be held during the Whitehouse Chamber of Commerce meeting on Tuesday evening starting at 6:00 p.m.

 Mahomes graduated from Whitehouse High School in 2014 and attended Texas Tech University where he shined as a quarterback.